 The idea for Farm Fountain, our original experiment in local, sustainable agriculture and recycling, began even earlier, as collaborative work created at Pilchuck Glass School in 2005.
 Almost immediately, we realized that a glass, hydroponic garden, while formally beautiful, was not so practical.
 It was quite fragile, the clear glass promoted algae growth, and the plants needed to have nutrients added into their water stream.

 When we received the invitation from Cultivamos Cultura from Directors Marta de Menezes and Luis Graca, we were ecstatic to finally get the chance to see if we could create a completely solar-powered version of our Farm Fountain.

 In Columbus Ohio where we live, putting this project outside, where the sunlight could sustainably provide this energy, would only work in the summer since our winter climate would kill the plants and fish.
 We needed a better climate and the Alentejo region of Portugal has it.

 The location of the Cultivamos Cultura residency, in the sunny, never freezing agricultural area of Portugal was fortuitous, but even more so, was the particular focus this residency has on the challenging forms of eco-art and bio-art.
-We have discovered that working with living organisms and water inside galleries and museums it is difficult, since plants tend to like natural light which is not what traditional artworks call for and therefore not what art spaces are designed to supply.
+We have discovered that working with living organisms and water inside galleries and museums it is difficult since plants tend to like the natural light which is not what traditional artworks call for and therefore not what art spaces are designed to supply.

 In conclusion, we feel that we were able to create a work of functional edible art and a place to imagine the future of sustainable agricultural practices.
 We were able to confirm that indeed the sun, which powers all, was also able to integrate well with technological systems in the creation of this garden.
 The knowledge that the hotel cooks are now using our natural herbs as garnishes and ingredients in the sandwiches they were creating for hotel guests made this experience rewarding beyond words.